All Plants

 Spider Plants

-Green spider plants in a 12" pot — the classic, nearly indestructible houseplant.
-Arching green and white striped leaves purify indoor air.
-Produces charming "babies" on dangling runners that can be snipped and potted up to share with friends.
+Classic, nearly indestructible houseplant with arching green and white striped leaves.
+Spider plants purify indoor air, produce charming "babies" on dangling runners, and thrive on benign neglect.
 Growing tips: Spider plants tolerate low light, irregular watering, and temperature fluctuations — perfect for beginners.
 Bright indirect light produces the best variegation.
 Let the soil dry out between waterings.
-Mildly attracts cats — most chew on them without serious harm but it may cause mild stomach upset.
+The "babies" (plantlets) on runners can be snipped and potted up to share with friends.
+Spider plants are mildly toxic to cats — most cats chew on them without serious harm but it may cause mild stomach upset.
 Non-toxic to dogs and humans.

 $12.00